Why Employee Wellness means more than just Good Health

 Impact of diminished emotional health

 A weak workplace culture is rife with employee disengagement, poor workplace relationships, office stress, and staff dysfunction.
-These are the major cause of inefficiency, conflict, turnover, and overall lower productivity in most organizations.
+These are the major causes of inefficiency, conflict, turnover, and overall lower productivity in most organizations.
 Various statistics show that;

 Dr. Dan Dana (president of Mediation Training Institute International) states that